Human Resource Management (MSc and Postgraduate Diploma)

 The University reserves the right to amend previously announced fees, if necessary.
 For a full list fees that may be applicable, please see the fee schedule.

-All other modules are assessed with written coursework or a computer conference presentation.
+Each module (with the exception of Organizational analysis, Organizational research and the Dissertation) is examined by a one-hour unseen written paper.
 You do not have to come to London to take your examinations.
-Examinations are held in local overseas centres around the world as well as in London.
+Examinations are held once a year, usually in October, in local overseas centres around the world as well as in London.
 Examinations overseas are arranged mainly through Ministries of Education or the British Council.
 You will be charged a fee by your local examination centre (this fee will vary).
 For further information please see the Assessment and examinations section of our website.

 If you fail an examination at the first sitting you will be allowed one further attempt.
 If you fail the examination a second time your registration will cease.

-The Research Project is assessed by a 10,000 word scientific report.
-The Research Project is available to MSc students only.
+Organizational analysis and Organizational research are assessed jointly by a 6,000 word Research proposal.
+These two modules are not available to Occasional students.
+The Dissertation is assessed by a 10,000 word scientific report.
+The Dissertation is available to MSc students only.

 A good honours degree or equivalent, in any subject, from an institution acceptable to the University.